Patrick McLoughlin: Transport Secretary

 In a government reshuffle in September 2012, McLoughlin was appointed Secretary of State for Transport.
-Soon after his appointment he had to cancel the award of the InterCity West Coast franchise due to major technical flaws in the bidding process.
+Much of the media considered him a strange choice for the position, as he represented "the most landlocked constituency in the country", and suffers from a fear of flying.
+Soon after his appointment, he had to cancel the award of the InterCity West Coast franchise due to major technical flaws in the bidding process.

 As Transport Secretary, McLoughlin oversaw large-scale government investment in rail in the wake of increasing passenger numbers in the years following rail privatisation.
 From 2014 to 2019, £38 billion of improvement works were planned, including Crossrail, the Thameslink Programme, electrification of the Great Western Main Line and the Northern Powerhouse scheme to boost transport links in the North of England.

 In 2017, construction began on HS2, a high-speed link between major cities that will "triple the long-distance capacity to the North of England" as well as freeing up the West Coast Main Line for freight and commuter trains.
 In 2015, McLoughlin said "So the argument has been won.
 HS2 will be built, the full ‘Y’ network, from London to Birmingham and Birmingham to Manchester and Leeds.
 HS2 will change the transport architecture of the north.
 But it will also change the economic architecture."